Driving the Icefields Parkway

 In past years, the cave was a huge cavern, but last summer it collapsed and it was really more of an ice wall this year.
 Still worth it though!

-Our advice is not to go hunting for it unless you have some solid advice on its exact location – lots of dangers out there on the icefields but unforgettable if you can track it down!
+Our advice is not to go hunting for it unless you have some solid advice on its exact location and the equipment necessary to save yourself if you find yourself in a crevice – lots of dangers out there on the icefields but unforgettable if you can track it down!

 9. Athabasca Falls

-This is a must see drive up spot on the Parkway, although it really is a tourist trap.
+This is a must see drive up spot on the Parkway, and every single bus tour stops here.
 Don’t expect to have it to yourself unless you’re there at dawn.

 10. Sunwapta Falls